mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 You'll notice that oxygen starts increasing with the sun rising, even before temperature increases.
 This is good evidence that temperature is not causing the increase in oxygen, but something else.

 Turns out, the only living things in the pools besides the copepdos are algae.
-At night, they consume oxygen because they can't photosynthesize; but during the day, they switch back to photosynthesis and produce a ton of oxygen!
+At night, the algae consume oxygen because they can't photosynthesize; but during the day, the algae switch back to photosynthesis and produce a ton of oxygen!